andaqu/auto-pdf-highlighter/README.md

 |--------|-------|
 | ![Before](images/before.png) | ![After](images/after.png) |

-It's certainly far from perfect, and the code is quite messy to say the least, but it seems to work decently well.
+It's certainly far from perfect: there's a few assumptions that I have made + the code is quite messy to say the least, but it seems to work decently well from the ones I have tested.
 More examples in the `examples` folder.

 (Working with PDFs is a nightmare, and I'll probably never do it again.)